sot/skare/NOTES.test-0.18-r542-f3fe1d4.rst

 Review
 ------

-Notes and testing were reviewed by Jean Connelly.
+Notes and testing were assembled by Jean Connelly and reviewed by Tom Aldcroft.

 Build
 -------